ecrc/hcorepp/INSTALL.md

 Options
 --------------------------------------------------------------------------------

-HCORE++ specific options include (all values are case insensitive):
+HCore++ specific options include (all values are case insensitive):

     USE_CUDA
         Whether to use CUDA, if available.
 One of: